Bitcoin-Factory/ML-Test-Client/README.md

 To run this software you need a Superalgos Profile with the node Forecast Providers / Bitcoin Factory Forecast / Test Client Instance.

+### In Detail

+For your Test Client App to work and be able to connect to the Test Server you need to:

+1. The Bitcoin Factory Forecast node must be named Mainnet.
+2. You need a Test Client Instance for each process or instance of this Test Client App you want to keep ruuning.
+Name it as you like.
+3. You will need to assing each Test Client Instance some SA token power if you wish to receive the best crowd-sourced predictions at the end of each of your tests.
+How much token power for each prediction is to be determined in the near future once the assigned token power will be checked at a future release.

+Note 1: Once you add those nodes to your profile you still needs to contribute it and it needs to be merged.
+After that you will need to wait until the Test Server updates it's Superalgos installation that as of today is a manual task.
+If you are exited and would like to speed this process up, please contact me on Telegram. (@luis_fernando_molina)
+Note 2: In the future, pending a deeper integration with the Superalgos Governance system, you will be able to receive SA tokens for each Test Case you have processed.
+We will start counting the solved Test Cases from now.

 ## Setup

+You need 2 repositories to run this App.
+One of the App itself and the second one of a WebRTC library used for communication between this Test Client app and the Test Server App.

 ### Repositories Cloning